 SMART: How to draft objectives from a mission statement

-That’s why a good mission statement is clear, concise and able to communicate the uniqueness of the organization in the market place.
+That’s why a good mission statement is clear, concise, and able to communicate the organization’s uniqueness in the marketplace.

 A characteristic of management excellence is a climate in which company officers and managers talk in terms of objectives.